core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 In this case, the sender protects a message using the new Security Context, but the recipient receives that message before having installed the new Security Context.
 Therefore, the recipient would not be able to correctly process the message and hence discards it.

-If the recipient installs the new Security Context shortly after that and the sender endpoint uses CoAP retransmissions, the former will still be able to receive and correctly process the message.
+If the recipient installs the new Security Context shortly after that and the sender endpoint retransmits the message, the former will still be able to receive and correctly process the message.

 In any case, the recipient should actively ask the Group Manager for an updated Security Context according to an application-defined policy, for instance after a given number of unsuccessfully decrypted incoming messages.